Waterless Urinals

 It is important to properly clean and maintain waterless urinals to avoid them from smelling.
 Here are some tips on how to keep your waterless urinal smell-free:

-• Avoid putting water down a waterless urinal - water damages waterless urinals so ensure cleaners avoid disposing of any water here.
-The combination or urine and water can create limescale deposits, leading to blocked pipes and odour issues.
+• Avoid putting water down a waterless urinal - water damages waterless urinals, so ensure cleaners avoid disposing of any water here.
+The combination of urine and water can create limescale deposits, leading to blocked pipes and odour issues.

-• Replace the waterless urinal cartridges as often as needed - Urinal cartridges will need changing every 4-8 weeks in busy washrooms but can potentially last up to a year in washrooms with little usage.
-Urinals will begin to smell when their cartridge needs replacing.
+• Replace the waterless urinal cartridges as often as needed - Urinal cartridges will need changing every 4-8 weeks in busy washrooms.
+Still, they can potentially last up to a year in washrooms with little usage.
+Urinals will begin to smell when their cartridges need replacing.

 • Use the correct cleaning materials - Urinals can be cleaned with a cleaning fluid spray and scrubbed with a brush.